aditya00kumar/document-classification/README.md

 # document-classification
 This project is an attempt to provide a generic pipeline for document classification using different machine learning models.
+Features of this project are following:
+ - Online training of models using custom training data provided by user.
+ - Define the split ratio for training and validation of result.
+By default 80-20 split has been provided.
+ - Visualize the results and get pickle file for trained model.
+ - Use pickle file of model to do prediction.

 ## Steps Involved
 - Create flask module for including all the modules of project